Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

 If you have any questions about writing these exams through PSI, check out the vendor’s candidate information bulletin.

-Provided you’ve taken a state-recognized test, the OCILB will reciprocate your HVAC license if it comes from one of the following states:
+The OCILB will reciprocate your HVAC license if it comes from one of the following states, provided you’ve taken a state-recognized test.

 If you have been grandfathered in by the governing body of one of these states, you are not eligible for a reciprocal license.

-How much is an HVAC license in Ohio?
+How much does an HVAC license in Ohio cost?

-The Department of Commerce’s fee table outlines exactly how much you need to pay in order to get certain licenses in Ohio.
-To get your initial HVAC contractor license, you can expect to pay at least $190.
+To get your initial HVAC contractor license in Ohio, you can expect to pay at least $190.
+The Department of Commerce outlines exactly how much you need to pay in order to get certain licenses in Ohio.

 Ohio HVAC license renewal